Mutual Defense Treaty (United States–South Korea): US - ROK relationships prior to the Mutual Defense Treaty

 The first treaty ever established between the United States and Korea occurred in 1882 with the Treaty of Peace, Amity, Commerce, and Navigation.
 This treaty was between the US and the Joseon Dynasty and a year later in 1883 the first American diplomat traveled to Korea and created a more permanent alliance which lasted until the Japanese colonialization in 1910.
-In the aftermath of the defeat of the Axis, Korea was separated into two different sections and each of these halves was supported by one of the two major powers of the world.
+In the aftermath of the defeat of the Axis after the World War II, Korea was separated into two different sections and each of these halves was supported by one of the two major powers of the world.
 South Korea was created and was backed by the United States, while North Korea was founded and supported by the Soviet Union.
 It was during this time in 1949 that the US once again forged a bond with Korea, and in 1950 North Korea invaded South Korea and began the Korean War.